djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 ###### Function Reconstruction from Sampled Data

-\ind Reconstruction of a function from a set of its samples reduces in practice to interpolating between the samples.
+$\quad\quad$Reconstruction of a function from a set of its samples reduces in practice to interpolating between the samples.

 Using a low-pass filter $H(\mu)$
 $$